emd/mitpci/README.md

 The interferometer-measured toroidal mode numbers can be compared to magnetic measurements.
-For example, toroidal mode numbers can be readily extracted from magnetic measurements using the
+For example, toroidal mode numbers can be readily extracted from magnetic measurements using my
 [magnetics package](https://github.com/emd/magnetics), as follows:

 ```python